trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/deploying-tezos-contracts.md

 // Deploy a single contract with an initial state of 3. deployer.deploy(A, 3);

-// Don't deploy this contract if it has already been deployed deployer.deploy(A, {overwrite: false});
+// Don't deploy this contract if it has already been deployed. deployer.deploy(A, {overwrite: false});

+// More specific example:
+//
+// Don't redeploy if the contract object represents an already-deployed dependency.
+// If it has already been deployed to our target network, we can skip deploying it.
+// This is useful for cases where we _do_ want to deploy that dependency for testing
+// and development networks, but we don't want to replace it in production. deployer.deploy(SomeDependency, {overwrite: false});
 ```

 ### deployer.then(function() {...})